 Who is the management team and how long have they been in their roles?
 Who are the directors, what is their history with the company, and what do they bring to the board?
 What is the depth of management in the organisation and is there a succession plan for the key executive roles?
 Does the management team own shares in the business and how are they rewarded?
 Has the board and management exhibited good corporate behaviour in the areas of environmental, social and governance considerations.
-For us, the quality of the company management and its corporate governance is of paramount importance.
+For Fisher Funds, the quality of the company management and its corporate governance is of paramount importance.

 How much of the future earnings growth is already reflected in the share price?
-Where does the current share price sit in relation to our worst to best case valuation range?
+Where does the current share price sit in relation to Fisher Funds' worst to best case valuation range?
 A company will generate a higher score where the market price currently reflects little of that company's upside potential.